Help to keep your energy costs manageable

 You may also be able to access other grants after a professional referral.

 - The Stay Well Grant (up to £400) is awarded to vulnerable families and families facing fuel poverty.
 For those that are homeless, other costs of keeping warm (such as sleeping bags) will be considered.
 Contact your local Citizens Advice to apply.
 More information is available on the Cambridgeshire Community Foundation website.

 - Energy supplier grants.
 Some of the bigger energy suppliers have their own funds to support households in energy arrears, such as Eon and British Gas.
 These funds are open to everyone, not just their customers.
 It is suggested to go through your local Citizens Advice for these grants as a financial statement prepared by a Debt Advisor is needed as evidence of seeking Debt Advice.
 Charis also has more information about energy supplier grant schemes.

 Consider switching your energy supplier.
 One way to do this is to take part in the Cambridgeshire Energy Switch.

 If you buy domestic heating oil, you could join the bulk-buying Cambridgeshire Community Oil Buying Scheme.

-Adding loft, cavity and external wall insulation will also trap heat inside longer.
+Adding loft, cavity and external wall insulation will trap heat inside longer.

 If you're in a low income private household, your installer can apply for funding to support home energy improvements from the Eco Flexible Eligibility Scheme.

-The Energy Saving Trust also offers advice on generating your own energy.
+The Energy Saving Trust offers advice on generating your own energy.